 Today, our top five clients average over 250 builds per month, with 30% of tests failing.
-By using Automator, they’re able to catch a huge volume of problems before code goes live on their sites.
+By using Automation Hub, they’re able to catch a huge volume of problems before code goes live on their sites.

-Within Automator, there are 165 unique tests that you can run, allowing development teams to run a 360 degree QA analysis on any code updates without negatively affecting the production environment.
+Within Automation Hub, there are over 200 unique tests that you can run, allowing development teams to run a 360 degree QA analysis on any code updates without negatively affecting the production environment.

 Today, more people are shopping online than ever before.
 For eCommerce businesses, ensuring your website’s revenue-driving pages appear high in search results pages has never been so important.

 But as we’ve discussed, new code releases that don’t align with SEO best practices, such as adding a NoIndex tag to product listing pages, can lead to Google and other search engines de-indexing pages.